SERC (Betahistine Dihydrochloride)

 In the controversial world of Meniere’s where many solutions are dismissed as “don’t work” because they don’t work for everyone.
 There are many people who SERC does appear to work for and it did work for me for 18 months.

-So it is definitely worth giving it a try.
+So it is definitely worth giving it a try on standard dosage and if that does not work then try a higher dosage.